kai-li-1994/garment-variant-dataset/README.md

 ## License

 Source code and scripts are licensed under the MIT License.
-See `LICENSE`.
+See `LICENSE.txt`.

 Dataset files, derived tables, documentation, and metadata are licensed under the Creative Commons Attribution 4.0 International License (CC BY 4.0), unless otherwise stated.
 See `LICENSE-DATA.md`.

-The dataset was derived from publicly accessible retailer product-page information.
-The public release does not redistribute product images, screenshots, raw HTML, review text, product ratings, review counts, full webpage captures, or retailer-specific acquisition scripts.
-The above licenses apply only to the curated dataset, documentation, and code included in this repository and the associated Zenodo release.
+The licenses apply only to the dataset files, derived tables, documentation, metadata, and code released by the authors.
+They do not grant rights to third-party trademarks, retailer website content, product images, webpage design, or other third-party intellectual property.

 ## Third-party trademarks and source attribution

 H&M and Uniqlo are trademarks of their respective owners.
 H&M Group, Fast Retailing, H&M, and Uniqlo are not affiliated with, endorsed by, or sponsored by this repository or the associated dataset.
 Brand names are used only to identify the source websites from which publicly accessible product-page information was obtained.
-The repository licenses apply only to the curated dataset, derived tables, documentation, metadata, and code released by the authors; they do not grant rights to third-party trademarks, retailer website content, product images, webpage design, or other third-party intellectual property.